-In other worlds, the Ivy League is more interested in graduating students who will always be “well-educated” by anyone’s standards, and that means being able to speak on a wide variety of interests and topics at some depth.
+In other words, the Ivy League is more interested in graduating students who will always be “well-educated”.
+They can speak on a wide variety of interests and topics at some depth.

 What they are NOT interested in, are people who are simply looking at college as a way to get a job.
 They try to weed those “non-intellectuals” the “non-scholars” out.
-Those students honestly are better served by going to a state school or one of the more highly competitive science or engineering schools like Cal Tech or MIT.
+Those students served better at a state school or highly competitive science or engineering schools like Cal Tech or MIT.

 #4: In summary, Ivy League colleges are for students who appreciate learning… about everything!

-They are students who have a passion for new things and intellectual topics, and understand and are well-versed in a wide-variety of literary, artistic, political, and academic possibilities.
+They are students who have a passion for new things and intellectual topics.
+They understand and are well-versed in a wide variety of literary, artistic, political, and academic possibilities.

-Check out the rest of my award wining Ivy League college admissions blog for more free information, and, get my new IVY LEAGUE INTERVIEW PREP GUIDE here:
+Check out the rest of my award wining Ivy League college admissions blog for free.
+Get my new IVY LEAGUE INTERVIEW PREP GUIDE here:

 [I’m a former Harvard admissions interviewer and a Harvard graduate, and currently run the Ivy League college admissions consulting firm: www.IVY COLLEGE ESSAY.com Contact me for a free consultation today, and get into the Ivy League college of your dreams!